hlovdal/node-red-display-property/README.md

 Run `npm run build` to generate the javascript file that will be deployed.

+Run `npm run eslint` to run lint check of the code.

 ### Pre-commit

 To keep formatting of files in good shape, please install [pre-commit](https://pre-commit.com/)